noodldocs/noodldocs.github.io/nodes/data/model.md

 ### General

 **Id**
 The _Id_ of this model.
-This will be updated when a _New_ or _Insert_ signal is received.
+This will be updated when an _Insert_ signal is received or when the _Id_ input is set.

 ### Events

 **Saved**
-Signal sent when a Model is successfully saved to the database.
+Signal sent when a Model is successfully saved to the cloud store.

 **Stored**
 Signal sent when a Model is successfully stored to memory via _Set_.

 **Created**
-Signal sent when a Model is succesfully created via _New_ or _Insert_.
+Signal sent when a Model is succesfully created via _Insert_.

 **Fetched**
 Signal sent when a Model is succesfully fetched via _Fetch_.